HabitatFramework/UserGuide/functions/functions.rst

 To filter proposed OSMM Updates:

 * Click :guilabel:`Edit... --> Review OSMM Updates` to enter review OSMM update mode.
-The OSMM Updates Filter window will appear as shown in figure :ref:`figUIOUF`.
+The OSMM Updates Filter window will appear as shown in figure :ref:`figFUIOUF`.
 * Select a row in the table or manually select the required values for any or all of the Process, Change, Spatial and Status fields.
 * Click :guilabel:`Ok` to apply the selected filter to the INCID records in the main interface.

 .. note::
 	To apply another filter at any time click |filterbyattr| or :guilabel:`Select... --> Filter by Attributes...` to re-open the OSMM Updates Filter window.

-.. _figUIOU:
+.. _figFUIOU:

 .. figure:: figures/UserInterfaceReviewOSMMUpdates.png
 	:align: center